Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Flow Matching for Molecular Geometry Generation

-Conditional flow matching (CFM) allows for training the vector field without simulating trajectories by specifying, for each data sample $x_1\sim p_{\mathrm{data}}$, a conditional path distribution $\{p_{t\mid 1}(\cdot\mid x_1)\}_{t\in[0,1]}$ and its conditional velocity field $u_t(x_t\mid x_1)\in T_{x_t}\mathcal X$, where $T_{x_t}\mathcal{X}$ denotes the tangent space of $\mathcal{X}$ at $x_t$ \citep{tong_improving_2024}.
-For concreteness we only consider the condition $x_1$, but other conditioning choices are possible, for example an auxiliary variable defining a linear-interpolation bridge \citep{liu_flow_2022}.
+Conditional flow matching (CFM) allows training the vector field by specifying, for each data sample $x_1\sim p_{\mathrm{data}}$, a conditional path distribution $\{p_{t\mid 1}(\cdot\mid x_1)\}_{t\in[0,1]}$ and its conditional velocity field $u_t(x_t\mid x_1)\in T_{x_t}\mathcal{X}$, where $T_{x_t}\mathcal{X}$ denotes the tangent space of $\mathcal{X}$ at $x_t$ \citep{tong_improving_2024}.
+For unconditional generation, we condition only on $x_1$, but other conditioning choices are possible, for example, an auxiliary variable defining a linear-interpolation bridge \citep{liu_flow_2022}.
 The training objective learns the velocity field by regressing

-During sampling, we integrate this ODE with a discrete time grid $0=t_0<t_1<\dots<t_K=1$.
+During sampling, we integrate this ODE on a discrete time grid $0=t_0<t_1<\dots<t_K=1$.
 The first-order Euler scheme

-instantiates the transformation from the base to the data distribution in $K$ discrete steps.
+approximates the transformation from the base to the data distribution in $K$ discrete steps.

-\paragraph{Molecular geometry parameterization.} Molecular geometries comprise multiple atoms, each with 3D coordinates and an atom type, and bonds between atoms labeled by discrete bond orders.
-We model a molecule as tuples
+\paragraph{Molecular geometry parameterization.} Molecular geometries comprise multiple atoms, each with 3D coordinates and an atom type, as well as bonds between atoms labeled by discrete bond orders.
+We model a molecule as a tuple

 and we learn the joint distribution $p(x)$.
 These variables are regressed jointly, yielding a single parameterization that induces a coupled vector field on coordinates, atom types, and bond orders.
 Given an atom count $n$, $x_0\sim p_{\mathrm{noise}}(\cdot\mid n)$ is drawn and integrated from $t=0$ to $1$ as stated in \autoref{eq:euler_scheme} to obtain joint samples $x=(c,a,b)$.